telerik/xaml-docs/controls/radtreemap/populating-with-data-radtreemap.md

 ---
 title: Populating With Data RadTreeMap
 page_title: Populating With Data RadTreeMap
-description: Populating With Data RadTreeMap
+description: Check our "Populating With Data RadTreeMap" documentation article for the RadTreeMap WPF control.
 slug: radtreemap-populating-with-data-radtreemap
 tags: populating,with,data,radtreemap
 published: True